meschsystems/meschsystems.github.io/jyro/functions/stdlib/utility/base64encode.md

 ## Description

 Converts the input string to bytes using UTF-8 encoding, then encodes those bytes as a Base64 string.
-The Base64 format can be safely transmitted over text-based protocols.
+The Base64 format string can then be safely transmitted over text-based protocols.
+See [**InvokeRestMethod()**](invokerestmethod)

 ## Examples